kmallen91/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+        - React is a javascript library that that simplifies the process of creating a UI through components, as well as fetching data from instances such as API's, etc

 - [ ] What does it mean to _think_ in react?

+        To think in react is to think in the building process that happens in react, from building components for specific parts of a UI to the flow of data that enters and where to direct it.

 - [ ] Describe state.

+        State is an object in react that allows for the storage of property values in a component, so when the state changes, the component re-renders on the page

 - [ ] Describe props.

+        Props is a variable that is used to share data between react components

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+        A side effect is when a function alters anything outside of its body.
+In react, the useEffect hook is used in order to sync when effects are called and if a change in state will trigger that effect.

 ## Project Set Up